-VyprVPN is one of the cheapest VPNs, with a plan that starts at $1.81 per month for three years, which is a flipping steal.
-But if you’re wary of a three-year commitment, it’s also got a 30-day money-back guarantee you can test out first.
+VyprVPN is priced right in the middle of the pack, offering a full year for $5 per month.
+But if you’re wary of a one-year commitment, it’s also got a 30-day money-back guarantee you can test out first.

 Check out VyprVPN’s pricing here or read the full VyprVPN review.